SvenRosvall/AutoLdrSpotDetector/README.md

 and as a proof-of-concept.
 It will need some tweaking and fix the following problems:

-- Turn on lamp with LDR covered makes it think it is open.
+- Turn on lamp with one LDR covered makes it think it is open.
-  - Doesn't see that the other LDRs are brighter now.
+  - Doesn't see that the other LDRs are also brighter now.
 - LDR sometimes does not turn off LED when opened.
 - Threshold value can be tricky.
 Say that the room gets a bit darker so that only 3 LDRs trigger.
 Then because the